Course Title: Maintain and apply creative arts industry knowledge

 Pre-requisites and Co-requisites

-This course describes the performance outcomes, skills and knowledge required to maintain industry knowledge and manage own professional practice within the creative arts industry.
+In this course you will develop the skills and knowledge required to maintain industry knowledge and manage your own professional practice within the creative arts industry.

 National Codes, Titles, Elements and Performance Criteria

 National Element Code & Title: